-Redemption: The holders have the right, under certain conditions, to require redemption of all or a portion of such holder's shares of Series A Preferred Stock.
+Redemption: The holder's shares of Series A Preferred Stock.
 The Series A Preferred Stock is not currently redeemable and there is no likelihood that it will become redeemable; accordingly, no accretion is being made to bring the value up to its redemption value.
-The liquidation preference is \$30,000 per share plus accrued and unpaid dividends, presently \$982.15 per share, an aggregate for all such shares of \$4,644,882.
-Accrued but unpaid dividends of \$147,246 are included in the preferred stock carrying value as at September 30, 2006.
+The liquidation preference is \$30,000 per share plus accrued and unpaid dividends, presently \$370.65 per share, an aggregate for all such shares of \$4,553,204.
+Accrued but unpaid dividends of \$55,568 are included in the preferred stock carrying value as at June 30, 2006.

-Dividends: The 8% per annum dividend is payable semi-annually, in cash or, at the Company's option, in Common Stock, except as to Vicis Capital which is to be paid in cash unless it opts to take it's dividends in Common Stock.
+Dividends: The 8% per annum dividend is payable semi-annually, in cash or, at the Company's option, in Common Stock.
 In June 2006, the Series A Preferred Stock was amended to provide, among other matters, that dividends in Preferred or Common Stock would be based on a 10 day volume weighted average market price at the time of the dividend.
 To date all dividends have been paid in Common Stock.